New stuff

 DerborenceSlightly smaller but still pretty big story.
 Derborence - a new translation (by Dwight) of Charles-Ferdinand Ramuz's classic tale (1934) of peasant life in the Swiss Alps in the 18th century, when the back half of the Diablerets mountains fell off and buried all of the summer high-mountain livestock grazers -- but, months later, one of them came home!
 And then went back!
 The great plan was to illustrate the story with lots of evocative photos of the place today, but for the moment the haunting Ramuzian prose will have to suffice.
 This is a must read for all sentimental mountaineers, nostalgic peasants, and unashamed poetical spirits who admire family values and ghostlike apparitions.
 Advance to the Intro page.

 ccd-leicesterhead1.jpg (9571 bytes)Quite a few more stories, some perhaps semi-true.
 Robert Dudley (1532?-1588), Earl of Leicester and Queen Elizabeth's long-time favorite, was the subject of scandal from the very beginnings of the Elizabethan era in England (1558-1603).
 Study of the black legends surrounding his life, times, and putative crimes provides insights into the political, social, religious, and administrative history of Britain and lots and lots of furtive and ribald fun.
-Mr Peck spent many pleasant hours pursuing these matters and writing up his results, quite a few years ago, and more recently, scanning them and posting them all here.
+Mr Peck spent many pleasant hours pursuing these matters and writing up his results, quite a few years ago, and somewhat later, scanning them and posting them all here.
 At least all of them that can still be found under piles of NYRBs and behind the sofa cushions.
 Here is a menu of 16th century diatribes, libels, and screeds, parental guidance encouraged for some of them.

 Q.: Do you know why you're here?